 Matt Cooper, the lead author and KESS 2 East PhD candidate at Bangor University, explains:

 "I think that this is a very interesting study to answer what seems to be a very simple question, “if a valley has trees up the sides, will the stream at the bottom have a lesser flow following heavy rainfall than if there are no trees?”.
 The intuitive answer is of course “yes”, but at the moment there is very little quantitative evidence for this for large floods, as our review shows.
 Natural flood management is gaining a lot of traction and increasing the forest cover in our catchments is one of the strategies for mitigating flood risk.
 Our review indicates that more work is needed to better quantify the effect that different woodland types and placements can have on catchment flood peaks."

 Dr Sopan Patil, Lecturer in Catchment Modelling at the School of Natural Sciences and co-author of the paper, adds:

 "Flooding is a complex issue and affects us all in the UK.
 Although it has been suggested that NFM techniques, such as floodplain restoration, leaky barriers, woodland creation, and runoff management, can be used as cost-effective supplements to our existing flood defence infrastructure, their effectiveness for mitigating flood risk is not fully understood.
-Our review highlights the need for more research on using woodlands as a NFM strategy.
-This is especially important for the UK, as policy makers are increasingly looking towards nature-based solutions to mitigate the potential impacts of climate change."
+Our review highlights the need for more research on using woodlands as an NFM strategy.
+This is especially important for the UK, as policymakers are increasingly looking towards nature-based solutions to mitigate the potential impacts of climate change."